karmaniverous/stan/.stan/system/stan.todo.md

 Completed (recent)

+- test(setup): pause stdin and add a brief delay in global afterEach to mitigate transient EBUSY/ENOTEMPTY on Windows when removing temp dirs.

+- tests(module): add unit coverage for getPackagedSystemPromptPath() resolving both null/exists branches.

+- tests(assemble): add unit for assembleSystemMonolith() “skipped-no-md” behavior when parts contain no .md files.

 - refactor(gen-system): reuse centralized config discovery/stanPath resolution from src/stan/config (findConfigPathSync + loadConfig) instead of a local resolver in gen-system.ts to avoid drift.

-- refactor(cli): centralize (DEFAULT) help tag helper in cli-utils and adopt in index/run.options/snap (removed duplicate local helpers).
-- refactor(archive): share tar exclusion filter and archive warnings logger; adopt in archive.ts and diff.ts for consistent behavior.
+- refactor(cli): centralize (DEFAULT) help tag helper in cli-utils and adopt in index/run.options/snap (removed duplicate local helpers).- refactor(archive): share tar exclusion filter and archive warnings logger; adopt in archive.ts and diff.ts for consistent behavior.
 - refactor(fs): introduce ensureStanWorkspace() and refactor ensureOutAndDiff/ensureOutputDir to prevent drift in workspace directory creation.
 - feat(run/input): add sigintOnly option to installCancelKeys to allow SIGINT‑only wiring (no raw mode/keypress) for no‑live/CI; LoggerUI now uses the unified handler (SIGINT only).
 - refactor(system): extract parts→monolith assembler to src/stan/system/assemble.ts; adopt in dev script (gen-system.ts) and runtime archive path for the dev repo.